Frustrated-Programmer/HumanFriendlyWheel/readme.md

 # Human Friendly Wheel!
-This is a wheel that is highly customizable just by using the Interface.<br>
+This is a wheel that is highly customizable just by using a Interface.<br>
 Also many thanks to winWheel.js this 100% wouldn't be possibly without it.
 Check it out [here](http://dougtesting.net/home)!

 **Note:** I'm 90% sure the weight img & the trashcan is copyrighted, it was just something I found on my computer.
 I highly advise using different images if you plan on using this for commercial purposes.